Somerville, Massachusetts: Parks and recreation

 The Somerville Community Path is a tree-lined rail trail that runs from Lowell Street to the Cambridge border near Davis Square.
 It connects with the Alewife Linear Park, which in turn connects with the Minuteman Bikeway and the Fitchburg Cutoff Path.
 Community activists hope to extend the path eastward to Lechmere Square, which would connect with the Charles River Bike Paths and the proposed East Coast Greenway.
 In May 2013, construction began on an extension of the path between Cedar and Lowell streets, which was completed in 2015.
 As of 2010, the city has a total of 63 parks, playgrounds, playing fields, and community gardens.

 With the establishment of the Playground Association of America in 1906, many cities, including Somerville, began to sponsor supervised playgrounds for the children of the city during the summer months.
 Though the Recreation Department was not formally established in Somerville until 1917, supervised play, sponsored in part by the city and the Playground Association of America, began in 1909.

 The Recreation Department provides many recreational and play activities for residents of all ages, including Summertime Playgrounds, outdoor games and sports leagues, theater groups, and an active Senior Citizens Club.

 Government

 The final Town of Somerville board of selectmen in 1871 before incorporation as a city the next year.

 City government

 Somerville has a mayor-city council form of municipal government.
 The City Council (formerly a Board of Aldermen) consists of four at-large (citywide) positions and seven ward representatives, where each ward is a specific section of the city.
 The change from Aldermen to Council came in 2018 when gender equity was honored.
-As of January 3, 2022, the City Council comprised the following councilors:
+As of 2 January 2026, the council president is Lance Davis.